RobertoPotato/100_Days_Of_Python/README.md

 - Mail merge involves reading lines of names from a file, and editing a pre-made letter, replacing some text with the read name

+## Day 25 - Working with CSVs and Pandas
+- Learned how to read CSVs using pandas, and performing operations on the data.
+Also touched on Turtle graphics and other previously learned concepts like lists.
+- Learned how to create a new dataframe from lists, convert that to and save it as a CSV file in the computer
+- Completed the US states game, and it is running fine.